Stephen A. Smith: Print media

-Smith began his print media career with the Winston-Salem Journal, the Greensboro News and Record, and the New York Daily News.
+Smith began his print media career while still in college working for the Winston-Salem Journal as the beat writer for the Wake Forest University Demon Deacons soccer team.
+He later worked for the Greensboro News and Record and the New York Daily News.
 Beginning in 1994, Smith had a position as a writer for The Philadelphia Inquirer.
 He began reporting on the Philadelphia 76ers as their NBA columnist, and eventually, as a general sports columnist.
 On August 23, 2007, the Inquirer announced that Smith would no longer be writing columns and would instead be demoted back to the position of general assignment reporter.
 In 2008, the Inquirer ended its relationship with Smith, which coincided with Smith starting his own blog, stephena.com.
 In February 2010, Smith returned to The Philadelphia Inquirer after winning an arbitrator's ruling that he was to be reinstated but having to agree to remove all of his political views from his website and from cable news shows.